Scroti/casino-offers-demo/docs/ENV_SETUP.md

 ## Still Having Issues?

 1. Check the browser console for any errors
-2. Look at the "Debug Info" box on the analytics page (development mode only)
+2. Look at the Google Analytics card on the admin dashboard page
 3. Verify the `.env.local` file is not being ignored by your editor
 4. Try adding other `NEXT_PUBLIC_` variables to test if env vars work at all
 5. Check Next.js documentation: https://nextjs.org/docs/basic-features/environment-variables